2017 Value Adjustment Board

 Local Internal Procedures

-The cost to file this type of petition is $15.00 + $5.00 each additional parcel after the first.
-You will file your petition with the Clerk’s Office.
-Payment can be in the form of cash, check, cashier’s check or money order made payable to the Gulf County Clerk of the Value Adjustment Board and sent to Gulf County Clerk of Court, Attention: VAB Clerk, 1000 Cecil G. Costin, Sr. Blvd., Room 148, Port St. Joe, FL 32456.
+The cost to file this type of petition is $15.00 + $5.00 for each additional parcel after the first.
+You are to file your petition with the Clerk’s Office.
+Payment can be in the form of cash, check, cashier’s check, credit card, or money order made payable to the Gulf County Clerk of the Value Adjustment Board and sent to Gulf County Clerk of Court, Attention: VAB Clerk, 1000 Cecil G. Costin, Sr. Blvd., Room 149, Port St. Joe, FL 32456.